-Mike Kelly, based in San Francisco, played a pivotal role in negotiating the $13.5 billion resolution of the 2017 wine country fire lawsuits against PG&E. Gerald Singleton, on the other hand, is a nationally recognized expert in utility-caused fires and has represented over 12,000 victims of utility fires in California and Oregon.
+Mike Kelly, based in San Francisco, played a pivotal role in negotiating the $13.5 billion resolution of the 2017 wine country fire victim attorney lawsuits against PG&E. Gerald Singleton, on the other hand, is a nationally recognized expert in utility-caused fires and has represented over 12,000 victims of utility fires in California and Oregon.

 During the podcast, Mike and Gerald discuss the most common legal claims filed in connection with the California wildfires, the challenges in proving liability, and the various types of damages sought by the victims.
 They also address the complexities surrounding bankruptcies in these cases and the potential solutions that can be explored.

 While bankruptcy laws present significant challenges for victims seeking compensation, Mike and Gerald provide an essential understanding of how to navigate these obstacles when advocating for the rights of the victims.
 They also discuss the evolving trends in the law and the need for reform to ensure fair and just outcomes for all parties involved.